MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster.md

     :::image type="content" source="media/manage-cluster/cluster-diagnostic-data.png" alt-text="cluster Data Diagnostics screen" lightbox="media/manage-cluster/cluster-diagnostic-data.png":::

-## Change cluster Hyper-V settings
+## Change Hyper-V settings

-There are five Hyper-V host settings that can be applied to your cluster.
+There are several Hyper-V host settings that can be applied to your cluster.

 1. In Windows Admin Center, select **Cluster Manager** from the top drop-down arrow.
 1. Under **Tools**, select **Settings**.